Samhain

 Death and Rebirth:

 Samhain is a time to honor the natural cycle of life and death, both in the physical world and within ourselves.
-As we witness the final harvest and the earth’s transition into winter, we’re reminded that death is a necessary part of the cycle of rebirth.
+As gardens come to a close and the earth transitions into winter, we’re reminded that death is a necessary part of the cycle of rebirth.
 In our own lives, this is a time to think about what we are ready to move away from… what we are ready to release in order to allow space for new growth and new opportunities in the coming year.

 Honoring Ancestors: